ucanfil/h248/README.md

 ## Task description

-This task description is rather long, but do not feel alarmed, the task is actually simpler than it seems on the first glance.

-Your task is to develop a game [2048](https://play2048.co/) on a hexagonal field.
-Please take a look at our example:
+This project aim was to develop a game [2048](https://play2048.co/) on a hexagonal field.
+Please take a look at an example:
 [hexagonal 2048](https://hex2048.surge.sh/).

 What is required: